CenterForOpenScience/modular-file-renderer/CONTRIBUTING.rst

 Each package has its own directory.
 At a minimum, your package should include:

-- ``handler.py``: Where your :class:`FileHandler <mfr.core.FileHandler>`` subclass will live.
+- ``__init__.py``: Where your :class:`FileHandler <mfr.core.FileHandler>`` subclass will live.
 - ``render-requirements.txt``: External dependencies for rendering functionality.
 - ``export-requirements.txt``: External dependencies for export functionality.

 Apart from those files, you  are free to organize your rendering and export code however you want.

-A typical directory structure might look like this.
+A typical directory structure might look like this:

 ::

-    myformat
+    mfr_something
     ├── __init__.py
     ├── export-requirements.txt
     ├── export.py
-    ├── handler.py
     ├── render-requirements.txt
     ├── render.py
     ├── static
     └── test_myformat.py

+where "something" is a file format, e.g. "mfr_image", "mfr_video".

 .. note::

     You may decide to make subdirectories for rendering and exporting code if single files start to become very large.

 Running tests